jcoliz/MsSentinel.HandsOnLab.1/README.md

 1. Begin in the Azure Portal
 1. Choose the "Microsoft Sentinel" service.
 1. Click on the name of the resource we deployed above.
-Use the resource group for reference.
+See the deployment script output for its name.
 1. Click Settings > Settings
 1. Expand the Auditing and Health Monitoring section
 1. Click the "Enable" button